MaryNathalie/GPU-Accelerated-BERT-for-Fake-News-Detection-in-Filipino/README.md

 This project explores the parallelization of GPUs for optimizing a BERT-based fake news detection model in the Filipino language.
 Given the computationally intensive nature of transformer models, GPU acceleration was leveraged to improve training efficiency and model performance.

 ### 🚀 Key Highlights
-- GPU Utilization: Used NVIDIA L4 GPU on Google Colab to parallelize training.
+- GPU Utilization: Used NVIDIA-L4 with CUDA version 12.2 in Google Colab to parallelize training.
 - Dataset: 1,603 Filipino news articles (fake and true) from Hugging Face.
 - Model: BERT-based transformer fine-tuned for fake news classification.
 - Performance Optimization: